From Symptoms to Solutions

 So how do we approach situations like this?
 Well, firstly, from the Functional Medicine viewpoint, we look at the body as whole, as in the medicine of How & Why; how and why is this symptom occurring now, and what’s at the root of it all?
 Whereas, conventional medicine is the medicine of What - what illness or label is it, and what pill is prescribed for that label - "A pill for every ill," as the saying goes.

-I'm not intentionally trying to knock conventional - it's always useful to have a foot in both camps and to know when to use what, and no question - our conventional medicine system is brilliant for crisis care.
-But it’s really, really, poor for chronic health conditions.
-It just doesn't work - we go round and round, spending so much time and money on solution after solution, while not getting anywhere.
-Whereas here at EquiNatural, we’re absolutely committed to empower horse owners towards a place where they can manage their horse’s health on their own, and get results.
+I'm absolutely not here to knock conventional - it's essential to have a foot in both camps and to know when to use what, and no question - our conventional medicine system is brilliant for crisis care.
+But it’s really, really poor for chronic health conditions.
+It just doesn't work - we go round and round, spending so much time and money on solution after solution, with a different 'ologist' for every part of the body, while not getting anywhere.
+Whereas here at EquiNatural, by following the Functional Medicine 'whole body' approach we’re committed to empower horse owners towards a place where they can manage their horse’s health on their own, and get results.

-With a functional medicine approach we connect the dots, so this is where I become a systems analyst (well, I did used to be a computer engineer back in the 80s/90s 😉).
+When it comes to the inner workings of the body, everything that's going on is connected.
+We connect the dots, so this is where I become a systems analyst (well, I did used to be a computer engineer back in the 80s/90s).
 I have to dig deep into my anatomy/physiology training because we need to track all those symptoms downstream to the body systems that are affected.
 And after months - if not years - of vet intervention, our clients' horses have usually had every symptom-blocking drug thrown at them to mask the symptoms, but of course this doesn't make the issue go away - all this does is simply push the problems down deeper.

 However, by working downstream through the symptoms to the affected body systems, we can then see the Big Picture.
 We can then take it deeper down through the organs and all the way to cellular level which is where the root cause will usually lie, and here's a thing - the issues usually start with deep, embedded inflammation in the cells, always due to some kind of trigger, or as it's known in functional medicine circles, the 3-I's - Irritation / Infection / Inflammation.